 App developers may work with processors with weak fraud prevention measures, which can lead to chargeback spikes.
 Additionally, third-party processors may not be subject to the same regulations and oversight as Google and Apple, which can also contribute to a higher rate of chargebacks.

-Regarding criminal fraud, you have a scammer using a cardholder’s credentials or card details to make unauthorized transactions.
+Criminal fraud occurs when a scammer uses a cardholder’s credentials or card details to make unauthorized transactions.
 They usually pile up assets such as gems, coins, or extra game lives and then sell app access to the highest bidder on the black market.

 The actual card owner realizes what’s happened and hits you with chargebacks.